noorkarimmehedi/off-design-site/README.md

 ## Latest Updates

 - Updated third project video to use new x_video_05 file (updated on: June 27, 2024)
+- Branding updated from Off-design to Arc Lab Technology (updated on: Sept 23, 2025)

 ## Deployment